-- a.
-Request of the TPC Chair an appeal meeting with the Council, - b.
+- Request of the TPC Chair an appeal meeting with the Council, - 2.
 If, after the appeal meeting, the decision of the TPC remains unacceptable to the candidate, s/he may request a final appeal to a committee of three: the Vice President for Academic Administration who will chair the committee, a representative from the TPC, and a faculty member of the candidate's choice.

-TO RE-APPLY FOR BEd INITIAL ADMISSION OR FULL ADMISSION
+RE-APPLICATION FOR BEd INITIAL OR BED FULL ADMISSION

-If a candidate is denied either Initial or Full Admission by the Teacher Preparation Council, the candidate must wait one full calendar year before applying again.
-At that point, s/he must submit a new application form and three new Letters of Recommendation, along with a letter outlining growth and changes that have occurred which indicate the likelihood of a high level of success.
+If a candidate is denied either BEd Initial Admission or BEd Full Admission by the Teacher Preparation Council, the candidate must wait one full calendar year before applying again.

+At that point, s/he must submit a new application form, along with a letter outlining growth and changes that have occurred which indicate the likelihood of a high level of success.
+In addition, three new BEd Letters of Recommendation are required, from individuals with whom interaction has occurred during the intervening year.